peteroupc/peteroupc.github.io/random.md

 **This document covers:**

-- Cryptographic RNGs[^2], noncryptographic RNGs, and manually-seeded pseudorandom number generators, as well as recommendations on their use and properties.
+- Cryptographic RNGs[^2], noncryptographic RNGs, and manually seeded pseudorandom number generators, as well as recommendations on their use and properties.
 - Nondeterministic sources, entropy, and seed generation.
 - Existing implementations of RNGs.
 - Guidance for designing RNGs for reuse by applications.